Stinkvine (Paederia foetida).

 Height: Skunk Vine has a prostrate growth habit.

-Leaf length: The leaves have a heart shape and are 3 to 14 cm long, with round bases and have a pointed tip.
+Leaf length: The leaves have a heart shape and are 3 to 14 cm long, with round bases and a pointed tip.

-Leaf width: 2 to 5 cm wide.
+Leaf width: The leaves are 2 to 5 cm wide.

 Reproduction: Stinkvine reproduces by seed and stem fragments.
 Stem fragments root at the nodes, and are spread by people when they dump garden waste.